Chandramukhi (TV series)

 Chandramukhi is an Indian fantasy television series that premiered on 30 October 2007 on DD National.
-It stars Piku Sharma in the titular role.
+It stars Piku Sharma in the title role.
 It also stars Mamik Singh, Sachin Khurana, Natasha Sinha, Vinod Kapoor, Kruttika Desai, Vindu Dara Singh, Shiva Rindani and Anwar Fatehan.
 It is loosely based on the folk-tale of Gul-e-Bakawali.

 Plot

-This serial story revolves around the tale of Rajkumar vanraj singh.

-who turns into an animal(Werewolf) on Amavasya (moonless night) and kills his own people.
-There's also a curse upon him, whereby his father turned blind after there eye-contact between the two.
+This serial story revolves around the tale of Rajkumar Vanraj Singh who turns into an animal (Werewolf) on Amavasya (moonless night) and kills his own people.
+There's also a curse upon him, whereby his father turned blind after their eye-contact between the two.
 The only way for Vanraj to restore his father's vision is by getting a particular flower from Princess Chandramukhi's (Piku Sharma) Kingdom - a place where no one comes back alive.